GOT CHIP? GOT TO GO TO LAW SCHOOL

 March 3, 1998 – September 28, 2004

 Gabby’s headaches had started out small but had gotten so severe she asked to cancel her Teddy Bear birthday party.
 Instead of a party, she took a trip to The Children’s Hospital ER, where a CAT scan revealed the source of the headaches.
 The day before her 5th Birthday Gabby was diagnosed with a brain tumor the size of a baseball.
-This was the beginning of a 19 month fight against ..
+This was the beginning of a 19 month fight against this awful d..

 December 24, 1980 – September 27, 2005